 A hot spot for anyone longing for the outdoors, Tettegouche is studded with jutting cliff sides, pebble beaches, and over 20 miles of hiking trails.
 You’ll also find designated areas for rock climbing – a unique attraction amidst Minnesota’s State Park system.

-Here, outdoor activities abound: hike up to High Falls (Minnesota’s highest waterfall), head over to any of the area’s six inland lakes, have a picnic at Nipisquit Lake, or go rock climbing at any of the state parks 100 designated wall climbing areas.
+Here, outdoor activities are aplenty.
+Hike up to High Falls (Minnesota’s highest waterfall, yeah, way better than Minnehaha Falls), head over to any of the area’s six inland lakes, have a picnic at Nipisquit Lake, or go rock climbing at any of the state parks 100 designated wall climbing areas.